NMP: Govt completes transactions worth Rs 96,000 crore in FY22 | Business

 According to the official, the finance minister called for full and personal engagement by all ministries to ensure the achievement of the future year target under the NMP.

-It was emphasised that this is critical for delivering on the vision for infrastructure and for achieving the socio-economic growth objectives of the country, he said.
+It was also emphasised that this is critical for delivering on the vision for infrastructure and achieving the socio-economic growth objectives of the country, he said.

+The states and UTs have a significant infrastructure asset base and can be leveraged to enhance their investment in infrastructure, he said, adding that the Centre has identified key projects for states under the MNP.

+A national workshop on asset monetisation with states/UTs was conducted in March 2021 pursuant to the last year's Union Budget, which was chaired by Sitharaman and attended by chief secretaries and officials of various states.

 In August 2021, Sitharaman announced the Rs 6 lakh crore-NMP over four years to unlock value in infrastructure assets across sectors.